ggrahambaker/ggrahambaker.github.io/_posts/2019-06-25-premier_league_predictor.md

 date: 2019-06-25
 ---

-# Premier League Predictor

 As a fan of Liverpool Football Club, a Premier League football team that narrowly came in second place in the 2018-19 season, I wanted to see there was a way to predict how many points a team would earn over the course of a season.
-I will be looking at squad worth, average attendance of home game, manager history, performance over the course of the last season, as well as other important attibutes of a team.
-Using this information, I hope to get accuarate predictions for how well a team will do in a premier leage season.
+I will be looking at squad worth, average attendance of home game, manager history, performance over the course of the last season, as well as other important attributes of a team.
+Using this information, I hope to get accurate predictions for how well a team will do in a premier league season.

 ### Collecting Data
-This data was wildly available online for me to use, however, it was difficult to find any in csv, api or more managable form.
+This data was wildly available online for me to use, however, it was difficult to find any in csv, api or more manageable form.
 I had to scrape the information from transfermarkt.com in order to get get what I needed.
 This process was difficult for a variety of reasons.
 First, the website was created in Germany, meaning all of the tags and notes inside of the webpage were all in German.
 This made understanding what was going on a little more difficult.
 Next, the website did not follow the tightest html standards, and this caused me difficulties in a number of situations.
 Finally, since Germany uses commas to delimit decimals, and periods to show value in large numbers, it took some time to reformat this data to be used appropriately.

 A discussion of the process can be found [here](https://ggrahambaker.github.io/blog/2019/06/11/webscraping-transfermarkt).